the-events-calendar/event-tickets/readme.txt

 = [4.7.3] TBD =

-* Tweak - Added a "Return to Cart" link to PayPal tickets form [100253]
-* Tweak - Changed validation on the option 'Post types that can have tickets' to allow empty value [105930]
-* Tweak - Make QR codes optional via new "Enable QR codes for tickets?" option in Tickets settings [41649]
 * Fix - Display the correct number of attendees on the events list in the admin section [102128]
 * Fix - Display the correct number of available tickets on list and day view [100340]
 * Fix - Ensured that the ticket start and end sale date respect the event timezone [76683]
 * Fix - Add methods to handle refunds for tickets and fix the attendees report accordingly [102081]
-* Fix - Modify the front end ticket list display so it always displays even when Hide From Event Listings is checked for an event, thanks to atmedia for reporting [74523]
+* Fix - Modify the front end ticket list display so it always displays even when Hide From Event Listings is checked for an event, thanks to @atmedia for reporting [74523]
+* Tweak - Better handle the admin display of ticket prices that are affected WooCommerce Membership discounts (thanks to @cardinalacres, @steamfablab, and others for reporting these issues!)
+[97583]
+* Tweak - Added a "Return to Cart" link to PayPal tickets form [100253]
+* Tweak - Changed validation on the option 'Post types that can have tickets' to allow empty value [105930]
+* Tweak - Make QR codes optional via new "Enable QR codes for tickets?" option in Tickets settings [41649]

 = [4.7.2] 2018-04-18 =